Spring Breakin' (2022)

-Spring Breakin' was a professional wrestling event produced by WWE.
+The 2022 Spring Breakin' was the inaugural Spring Breakin' professional wrestling event produced by WWE.
 It was held primarily for wrestlers from the NXT brand division.
-Spring Breakin' aired as a special episode of NXT 2.0.
+Spring Breakin' aired as a special episode of NXT.
 The television special took place on May 3, 2022, at the WWE Performance Center in Orlando, Florida and aired on the USA Network.

 Five matches were contested at the event.
 In the main event, Bron Breakker defeated Joe Gacy to retain the NXT Championship.

 Production

 Background

-On the April 19, 2022, episode of NXT 2.0, it was announced that Spring Breakin' would be held as a special episode of NXT 2.0, with the television special airing on May 3 on the USA Network and taking place at NXT's home base of the WWE Performance Center in Orlando, Florida.
+On the April 19, 2022, episode of NXT, it was announced that Spring Breakin' would be held as a special episode of NXT, with the television special airing on May 3 on the USA Network and taking place at NXT's home base of the WWE Performance Center in Orlando, Florida.

 Storylines

-The card consisted of matches that resulted from scripted storylines, where wrestlers portrayed villains, heroes, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
-Results were predetermined by WWE's writers on the NXT brand, while storylines were played out on NXT's weekly television program NXT 2.0 and the supplementary online streaming show Level Up.
+The card included matches that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
+Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on WWE's weekly television program, NXT, and the supplementary online streaming show, Level Up.

-On the April 5 episode of NXT, following Bron Breakker's successful NXT Championship defense, Joe Gacy appeared on the Tron and kidnapped Breakker's father, Rick Steiner.
-The following week, Gacy burned Steiner's WWE Hall of Fame ring.
-Breakker spent the entirety of the April 19 episode of NXT searching for Gacy.
-At the end of the show, Breakker found Gacy on top of the concourse.
+On the April 5 episode of NXT, following Bron Breakker's successful NXT Championship defense, Breakker's father, Rick Steiner, appeared on the TitanTron to congratulate Breakker on his victory.
+The camera then zoomed out to see Steiner trapped in a cage by Joe Gacy, who burned Steiner's WWE Hall of Fame ring the following week.
+Breakker spent the entirety of the April 19 episode searching for Gacy.
+At the end of the show, Breakker found Gacy on top of an elevated platform.
 Breakker got his father's Hall of Fame ring back under one condition: Breakker had to defend the NXT Championship against Gacy at Spring Breakin'.
-Afterwards, Gacy said, "You need to take a leap of faith" before pushing Breakker off the concourse.
+Afterwards, Gacy told Breakker to take a leap of faith before pushing him off the concourse.
 Breakker was surrounded by Gacy's druids as NXT went off the air.

 At NXT Stand & Deliver, Carmelo Hayes lost the NXT North American Championship to Cameron Grimes in a five-way ladder match.
-On the April 12 episode of NXT, after Grimes retained the title against Solo Sikoa, he was attacked by Hayes and Trick Williams.
-The following week, after Hayes' match, Hayes stated that he will be taking the NXT North American Championship back from Grimes at Spring Breakin'.
+On the following episode of NXT, while Grimes talked about his title win, he was interrupted by Solo Sikoa, who also competed in the ladder match, setting up a title match between Grimes and Sikoa for the following week, where Grimes retained.
+Afterwards, Grimes was attacked by Hayes and Trick Williams.
+On the April 19 episode, after Hayes' match, Hayes stated that he would be taking the title back from Grimes at Spring Breakin'.
 As Grimes and Hayes stared each other down, Sikoa appeared and attacked Hayes and Williams.
-Later that night, a triple threat match between the three for the title was scheduled for Spring Breakin'.
+Later that night, a triple threat match between Grimes, Hayes, and Sikoa for the title was scheduled for Spring Breakin'.